erikyo/react-vanilla-lazyload/README.md

 ```

 ## How To Use
-To use, simply import the `VanillaLazyLoad` component to your app or use `LazyWrapper` to wrap your lazy components.
+To enable the lazy loading in your app import the `VanillaLazyLoad` component or use `LazyWrapper` to wrap your lazy components.
+The difference between `VanillaLazyLoad` and `LazyWrapper` is that `LazyWrapper` is a wrapper component that wraps all lazy components in your app, use it in case you want to limit the scope of your lazy components.
+**Note that the lazy-loaded elements** should not be in the initial viewport to avoid CLS or FID issues.

 ## Script & Wrapper
 - `VanillaLazyLoad` - This is the main script that you need to import and add to your app footer to use it.